 Companies often undergo a digital transformation to improve key processes in their business.
 For example, older companies may have never undertaken an evaluation of processes or how they can be improved with the shift to digital.
 Companies who do so often undertake what’s called a ‘replatforming’ – a new direction to how they use technology in the business.
 Moving to a digitally enabled organisation is a significant and often difficult project.
 But one that undoubtedly holds unbound potential.

-The increasing digitisation of all aspects of life, not alone the enterprise world, is another catalyst for digital transformation.
+The increasing digitisation of all aspects of life, not just the enterprise world, is another catalyst for digital transformation.
 Data is close to entirely being stored as digital, which means systems and processes need reinventing to reflect this.
-Technological advancements such as increasingly faster broadband connections have blurred the lines between the physical and digital world.
-Nowadays in modern economies the recent innovations are a result of digital flourishing in the enterprise and consumer world.
+Technological advancements such as increasingly faster broadband connections have blurred the lines between the physical and digital worlds.
+Nowadays in modern economies, the recent innovations are a result of digital flourishing in the enterprise and consumer world.

 Within the broad topic of the digitised economy, there are many drivers for a company to undergo a digital transformation:

-The widespread adoption of cloud computing, infrastructure-as-a-service (IaaS), and software-as-a-service (SaaS) being another.
-The strengthening of the network of underwater cables across the World have given a platform for people to build cloud or Internet based businesses.
+- The widespread adoption of cloud computing, infrastructure-as-a-service (IaaS), and software-as-a-service (SaaS) is another.
+The strengthening of the network of underwater cables across the World has given a platform for people to build cloud or Internet-based businesses.
 These businesses are now at the forefront of leading digital transformation and innovation (think Salesforce, Amazon, Google, Stripe, Veeva, Workday)

 A term often heard in business consulting parlance is the term ‘future-proofing my business’.
 Understandably, executives are keen to ensure that any digital transformations made now, will stand the test of time for the foreseeable future.
 Companies are looking to keep up with the times, but at the same time implement technology that will help them stay as close as possible to the technological advancement curve.

-It’s incredibly hard for any technology provider, however may innovative they may be, to say that technology implemented now will still be the cutting edge solution in ten years time.
-Who knows how the relatively new technologies, like artificial intelligence (AI) and blockchain, will play out in ten years time.
+It’s incredibly hard for any technology provider, however innovative they may be, to say that technology implemented now will still be the cutting-edge solution in ten years time.
+Who knows how the relatively new technologies, like artificial intelligence (AI) and blockchain, will play out in ten years?
 Some industries may lead in use-case; financial services and blockchain being one potential trailblazer.
-Other industries may have less applicable use-cases.
-A consideration to make is that if you align your business with a platform-based, innovative, and trustworthy technology provider, then your placing your company on a safer bet.
+Other industries may have less applicable use cases.
+A consideration to make is that if you align your business with a platform-based, innovative, and trustworthy technology provider, then you placing your company on a safer bet.

-Encouraging a start-up mentality; perhaps by starting a completely new spin-off company with its own management oversight to as not to influence the culture.
+- Encouraging a start-up mentality; perhaps by starting a completely new spin-off company with its own management oversight so as not to influence the culture.
 New10 and ABN-AMRO being an example of this

 Now think of the potential for transformation and disruption that the newer technologies have.
-AI, machine-learning, blockchain, voice, robotics, the Internet of Things (IoT) all retain huge potential for businesses to embrace, regardless of industry.
-The true impact of them have yet to fully play out, and will only do so over the next ten to twenty years.
+AI, machine learning, blockchain, voice, robotics, and the Internet of Things (IoT) all retain huge potential for businesses to embrace, regardless of industry.
+The true impact of them has yet to fully play out, and will only do so over the next ten to twenty years.

 Some of the aforementioned technologies are unlikely to eliminate entire industries.
 But they do retain the potential to heavily disrupt them.
 The advent of the Internet and cloud computing has given us companies like Salesforce, Uber or Amazon who have all disrupted the industries they operate in.
 Some of these now entering new industries with their sheer scale and ability to pivot into new industries.

-These changing external forces have meant existing players in industries have had to adapt or threatened being overtaken by more agile and innovative competitors.
+These changing external forces have meant existing players in industries have had to adapt or threatened to be overtaken by more agile and innovative competitors.
 This is a real need to consider the implications of digital and how market forces are being shaped by it.

 A commonly discussed subtopic within this area is automation.
 Automation holds huge potential in improving efficiencies.
 There is also a certain amount of trepidation for the impact it will have on jobs, with it likely creating a new breed of careers in technology.
-Companies have to consider the implications of automation -- whether it’s a simple use-case like auto-generating an upcoming contract for renewal or marketing communications or a large scale manufacturing process.
+Companies have to consider the implications of automation — whether it’s a simple use-case like auto-generating an upcoming contract for renewal of marketing communications or a large-scale manufacturing process.